mark-hahn/basecamp/README.md

 `req` is a method used to perform a request to a Basecamp account.
 This is rarely used compared to the `project.req` outlined below.

 `options` specifies the request.
-Available properties include ...

-- `op` is the operation code that specifies the request command to use.
-It's values can be "get_projects", "get_projects_archived", and "create_project".

-- `data` is the data object used to create a project in the "create_project" command.
-A sample value would be `{name: "This is my new project!", description: "It's going to run real smooth"}`.

-If you are only using the `op` property then you can use that string value for the `options` param instead of an object.
+For a list of possible options see the Project req method below.
+Note that only commands that don't require a project id can be used on an Account req.
+These include

+- get_projects
+- get_projects_archived
+- create_attachment
+- create_project

 The `callback` signature is `(error, result)`.  `error` is a standard error param from a node callback. `result` is the object returned by the Bascamp api request (account.req).
 The contents of `result` varies based on the command `options.op`.
 See the Basecamp [documentation](https://github.com/37signals/bcx-api) for details.

 ### Project Class

-    new basecamp.Project(account, projectId, callback);
+    new Basecamp.Project(account, projectId, callback);

 Project represents a single project in a Bascamp account.